-(AP, IB, and NOCTI Exams Participation and Performance)
+(AP, IB, and NOCTI Exams and Dual Enrollment Course Participation and Performance)

-- The SPR AP/IB/NOCTI participation and performance metric is the percentage of 12th graders who achieve a college or career-ready score on at least one college- or career-aligned assessment. - The assessments considered college- or career-aligned include all Advanced Placement (AP) exams, all International Baccalaureate (IB) exams, and all subject-area National Occupational Competency Testing Institute (NOCTI) exams. - A student is deemed "college or career-ready" if they achieve a passing score in any subject area according to the standards of the testing authority. - In addition, the SPR displays unscored information on the percentage of students who participated in AP, IB, or NOCTI exams but did not achieve a college-ready score, and the percentage of students who did not participate in any assessment. - This metric includes all graduating and continuing 12th graders who were enrolled at a single school for at least 165 days, whether or not they took a college- or career-aligned assessment.
-In the scored metric, a student who does not take any test is treated the same way as one who participates but scores below the threshold.
-In this way, participation is "baked in" students increase the school's score if they take and pass one of the exams, but do not decrease the school's score if they take an exam and do not pass (as opposed to not taking an exam at all).
-In other words, schools will not lose points if more students take these exams. - Students who take an invalid NOCTI (i.e., a general NOCTI exam in a course of study for which Pennsylvania has not approved a NOCTI assessment or for which a NOCTI assessment does not exist) and who do not take any other AP, IB, and/or NOCTI assessment are removed from the calculation. - Student scores are counted in their 12th-grade year.
-If a student took one of the assessments before 12th grade, their score is "banked" until they are in 12th grade, at which point the school receives credit for the score. - Students are attributed to their senior-year school, even if they took the exam while enrolled at a different school. - This metric applies only to high schools that serve 12th grade.
+- The SPR AP/IB/NOCTI/Dual Enrollment participation and performance metric is the percentage of 12th graders who achieve a college or career-ready score on at least one college- or career-aligned assessment or who pass at least one Dual Enrollment course. - The assessments considered college- or career-aligned include all Advanced Placement (AP) exams, all International Baccalaureate (IB) exams, all subjectarea National Occupational Competency Testing Institute (NOCTI) exams, and all approved dual enrollment courses. - A student is deemed "college or career-ready" if they achieve a passing score in any subject area according to the standards of the testing authority. - In addition, the SPR displays unscored information on the percentage of students who participated in AP, IB, or NOCTI exams or dual enrollment courses but did not achieve a college-ready score or pass the dual enrollment course, and the percentage of students who did not participate in any of these opportunities. - This metric includes all graduating and continuing 12th graders who were enrolled at a single school for at least 165 days, whether or not they participated in any of these opportunities.
+In the scored metric, a student who does not participate is treated the same way as one who participates but scores below the threshold.
+In this way, participation is "baked in" students increase the school's score if they take and pass one of the exams/courses, but do not decrease the school's score if they take an exam/course and do not pass (as opposed to not taking an exam at all).
+In other words, schools will not lose points if more students take these exams or dual enrollment courses. - Students who take an invalid NOCTI (i.e., a general NOCTI exam in a course of study for which Pennsylvania has not approved a NOCTI assessment or for which a NOCTI assessment does not exist) and who do not take any other AP, IB, and/or NOCTI assessment or dual enrollment course are removed from the calculation. - Student scores are counted in their 12th-grade year.
+If a student took one of the assessments or courses before 12th grade, their score is "banked" until they are in 12th grade, at which point the school receives credit for the score.